shivangjhalani/shivangjhalani/README.md

 ================================

 ### About me
 Hi there!
 I'm Shivang Jhalani, a student, wannabe programmer.
-I like philosophy, video games, lie-ins, learning and "pentonic click ball pen".
+I like philosophy, video games, lie-ins, learning.
 I buy more books than I read, I'm scared of insects, and I love "poha".

 Its really nice to meet you.